ricohapi/theta-plugin-sdk/README.md

 <a name="requirements"></a>
 ## Technical requirements for development

-The SDK was tested with a RICOH THETA V under the following conditions.
+This SDK has been tested under the following conditions.

 ### Camera

 #### Hardware

-* RICOH THETA V
+* RICOH THETA V ; Firmware version must be 2.30.1 or later

-#### Firmware

-* ver.2.30.1 and above

-    > Information on checking and updating the firmware is [here](https://theta360.com/en/support/manual/v/content/pc/pc_09.html).
+* RICOH THETA Z1
+* RICOH THETA X

 ### Development Environment

-This SDK has been confirmed to operate under the following conditions.
+This SDK has been confirmed under the following conditions.

 #### Operating System

-* Windows 10 Version 1709
+* Windows 10 Version 21H1
-* macOS High Sierra ver.10.13
+* macOS Monterey Version 12.2

 #### Development environment

-* Android&trade; Studio 3.1+
+* Android&trade; Studio 4.2.2
-* gradle 3.1.4
+* gradle 3.5.3
-* Android&trade; SDK (API Level 25)
+* Android&trade; SDK (API Level 29)
-* compileSdkVersion 26
+* compileSdkVersion 29
-* buildToolsVersion "27.0.3"
 * minSdkVersion 25
-* targetSdkVersion 25
+* targetSdkVersion 29

 <a name="contents"></a>
 ## Contents of the SDK

-* This SDK is a Plug-in sample project of Android&trade; Studio.
+* This SDK is a plug-in sample project of Android&trade; Studio.
-* This SDK implements the basic parts necessary for developing plug-ins.
-You can create your own development project based on this project.
+* This SDK just implements shooting picture function via WebAPI.
+You can modify this sample project to create your own plug-in.
-* This SDK references a plug-in library ([pluginlibrary](https://github.com/ricohapi/theta-plugin-library)) to support plug-in development of RICOH THETA.
-* The plug-in library implements the following functions that a standard plug-in should implement.
-    * Get button operation event
-    * Plug-in termination processing
-    * LED control
-    * Control of speaker
+* This SDK imports ([RICOH THETA Plug-in Library](https://github.com/ricohapi/theta-plugin-library)) which provides support features to develop plug-in.

-<a name="started"></a>
+<a name="how_to_use"></a>
-## Getting Started
+## How to Use

 1. Import plug-in sdk as a project into Android&trade; Studio.
-1. Please rewrite the sample program in app accordingly and create a program.

-    * By inheriting `PluginActivity` you will be able to use library methods.
+1. Rewrite the sample code like following.
+By inheriting `PluginActivity` you can use methods provided by RICOH THETA Plug-in Library.

     ```java
     public class MainActivity extends PluginActivity {
         @Override
         protected void onCreate (Bundle savedInstanceState) {
             super.onCreate (savedInstanceState);
             setContentView (R.layout.activity_main);
     ```

-    * Please refer to [the web SDK document](https://api.ricoh/docs/theta-plugin/) for development precautions.

-1. Please connect RICOH THETA V with USB.
+1. Connect RICOH THETA with USB cable.
-1. By running it, installing and debuging is possible.
-1. To build for distribution, build *apk* with *Build APK (s)* in the Build menu.
+1. Execute Run by Android&trade; Studio, APK will be installed to RICOH THETA and you can debug it.

-<a name="information"></a>
+<a name="see_also"></a>
-## Where to find the latest information
+## See Also

-* The latest information is published on [the WEB site](https://api.ricoh/docs/theta-plugin/).
+* The latest information related to plug-in development is published on [api.ricoh](https://api.ricoh/docs/theta-plugin/).
 * The latest SDK is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk).

 <a name="troubleshooting"></a>
 ## Troubleshooting

-If you have a request, create an issue on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk/issues).
+If you had a request or found a problem, please create an issue on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk/issues).

 <a name="trademark"></a>
 ## Trademark Information